alexeivorontsov/bosh-timer-test-light/README.md

 ##Deployment

 Step 0.
-Make a local working directory
+Make a local working directory and change it to be you current working dir

     mkdir bosh-test
     cd bosh-test